MarkPearlCoZa/Blog_General/_posts/2016-09-05-Team-Metrics.md

 - I believe there are good career opportunities for me
 - I have fun at work
 - We have an embeded culture of innovation
+- How long does it take you to deploy one line of code to production.

 ### Other